zhufuyi/sponge_doc/en/microservice-development-protobuf.md

-`⓸Create grpc service based on protobuf` is intended for general grpc service development and supports choosing a database type as data storage.
-On the other hand, `⓶Create grpc service based on sql`, which is <a href="/microservice-development-mysql" target="_blank">GRPC service development (mysql)</a>, specifically selects MySQL as the database type.
-This is the primary difference between the two methods of creating grpc service.
-You can consider `⓶Create grpc service based on sql` as a specialized subset of `⓸Create grpc service based on protobuf`.
+`⓸Create grpc service based on protobuf` create generic web service code, you can choose your own database and orm. while `⓶Create grpc service based on sql` (a.k.a. <a href="/microservice-development-mysql" target="_blank">GRPC service development (sql)</a>) only supports mysql, postgresql, tidb, sqlite database types, which is one of the main differences between the two ways of creating web services, and you can think of `⓶Create grpc service based on sql` as a subset of `⓸Create grpc service based on protobuf`.

-`⓸Create grpc service based on protobuf` allows you to choose any database type, including MySQL.
-If you select MySQL as the database type, it is essentially equivalent to `⓶Create grpc service based on sql`, except for the initial service creation, where the dependency on proto files differs.
-Otherwise, everything else remains the same.

-When you choose a database type other than MySQL with `⓸Create grpc service based on protobuf`, you will need to manually write DAO (Data Access Object), model, and database initialization code.
+`⓸Create grpc service based on protobuf`, if you choose other database types (not supported by sponge), you need to manually write code for dao, model, database initialisation, etc. code, which does not support auto-generation; if you choose data supported by sponge, you can automatically generate dao, model, database initialisation, etc. code.

 Therefore, `⓸Create grpc service based on protobuf` is suitable for generic grpc service project development.